bhky/opennsfw2/README.md

 nsfw_probability = n2.predict_image(image_path)

 # To get the NSFW probabilities of a list of images.
-# This is better than looping with `predict_image` as batching is used here for the model.
+# This is better than looping with `predict_image` as the model will only be instantiated once
+# and batching is used during inference.
 image_paths = [
   "path/to/your/image1.jpg",
   "path/to/your/image2.jpg",